twardoch/audiostretchy/README.md

 AudioStretchy is a Python library and CLI tool that which performs fast, high-quality time-stretching of WAV/MP3 files without changing their pitch.
 Works well for speech, can time-stretch silence separately.
 The library is a wrapper around David Bryant’s [audio-stretch](https://github.com/dbry/audio-stretch) C library.

-Version: 1.2.1
+Version: 1.2.2

 ## Features

-- Time stretching of audio files without changing their pitch
+- Fast, high-quality time stretching of audio files without changing their pitch
-- Supports WAV files, and optionally MP3 files
 - Adjustable stretching ratio from 0.25 to 4.0
 - Cross-platform: Windows, macOS, and Linux
+- Supports WAV files and file-like objects.
+With `[all]` installation, also supports MP3 files and file-like objects
-- Optional resampling
+- With `[all]` installation, also supports resampling

 **Time-domain harmonic scaling (TDHS)** is a method for time-scale modification of speech (or other audio signals), allowing the apparent rate of speech articulation to be changed without affecting the pitch-contour and the time-evolution of the formant structure.
 TDHS differs from other time-scale modification algorithms in that time-scaling operations are performed in the time domain (not the frequency domain).